PiretKaris/Team_39/README.md

 👀 I’m interested in ...

-- 🎾 Tennis, Padle tennis
+- 🎾 Tennis, paddle tennis
 - ✈️ Travelling
 - 🎾 Squash
-- 🎮 Video Games (duo games mostly) & Board games
+- 🎮 Video games (duo games mostly) & board games
 - 📚 Books
 - 🖌️ Art
-- 🖌️ Knitting&Sewing (less than I would like)
+- 🖌️ Knitting & sewing (less than I would like)

 💰 In the past 3 years I have been working as a occupational therapist in rehabilitation.